Destinations Greece The Ionian Islands

 The Rolls-Royce off-property programme is included in the rate; book it on arrival

-InsiderThe "Deluxe Junior Suite" tier is the right value point — the entry-tier rooms exist but the property is built to be enjoyed from the upgraded categories.
-The Rolls-Royce off-property programme is included in the rate; book it on arrival.
+InsiderThe "Deluxe Junior Suite" tier is where the value sits; the entry rooms exist, but the property is built to be enjoyed from the upgraded categories.
+The Rolls-Royce off-property programme is in the rate, so book it on arrival.

-Kefalonia's top-tier flagship — a cluster of stone-and-pine villas and rooms set into a private cove just outside Fiscardo, with the Ionian directly below.
-SLH-tier, the kind of property where the staff still walk you to your villa on arrival.
-The right Kefalonia top-end stay.
+Kefalonia's top-tier flagship: a cluster of stone-and-pine villas and rooms set into a private cove just outside Fiscardo, the Ionian directly below.
+SLH-tier, and they still walk you to your villa on arrival.
+The Kefalonia top-end stay.

 What it's known for